 Another drawback is that these plans don’t cover cosmetic issues or problems that arise from neglect or abuse of appliances and systems.
 If your dishwasher isn’t working because someone ran it while there were dishes left inside, this won’t be covered by the warranty company.
 These are items that may need to be looked at if you think the home warranty company will cover them.

-The decision to purchase a home warranty plan can be a great investment for homeowners of new build homes, especially those who didn’t take part in the building process or those who do not have background knowledge on proper maintenance and repair of major appliances.
+The decision to purchase a home warranty plan can be a great investment for homeowners of new build homes, especially those who didn’t take part in the building process or those who do not have background knowledge on proper maintenance and repair of major appliances, such as aluminum guttering.
 As long as these types of systems are functioning properly, they should last for many years making this an affordable option for insurance coverage.
 However, it’s always best to ask as many questions as possible before making any purchasing decisions to ensure that all your bases are covered.
 In some cases, warranties may not offer full coverage so look into them carefully before signing up just for peace of mind.